top of page

 Black Flavoured Teas That Fit Special Diets

 Flavoured black teas combine traditional black tea leaves with natural ingredients like spices, herbs, flowers, or fruit pieces.
-Many of these blends are vegan, vegetarian, and gluten free, but it’s important to verify the ingredients to avoid additives or flavourings derived from animal products or containing gluten.
+Many of these blends are vegan, vegetarian, and gluten-free, but it’s important to verify the ingredients to avoid additives or flavourings derived from animal products or containing gluten.

 Some popular black flavoured teas include: